 On his FAFSA.
 Hector asks the CPS to forward his information to the Selective Service for registration.
 However, he's over 26, so the Selective Service can't register him.
 His output document comes back with a blank match flag and comment 33.
 Hector didn't enter the U.S. until after his 26th birthday, so he doesn't have to be registered.
-Guerrero University already has information about his citizenship status, including the date he arrived in the U.S., so it has documentation that he is exempt from registration.
-The FAA explains to Hector why he wasn't required to register.
+Guerrero University already has information about his citizenship status, including the date he arrived in the U.S., so it has documentation that Hector is exempt from registration.
+The FAA at Guerrero explains to Hector that he wasn't required to register with Selective Service because he didn't immigrate to the U.S. until after his 26th birthday.